NovaForgeCtrl/LUMS/install.md

 unless:

-* A complete backup exists.
+* a complete backup exists
-* The backup has been verified.
+* the backup has been verified
-* Data destruction is explicitly intended.
+* data destruction is explicitly intended

 The persistent volume is independent from the Docker image.